huriettic/marathonstyle3dportalrendererinunity/README.md

-You must download map-clear.txt from the video description and place it in the project's Resources folder.
+Download map-clear.txt from the video description and place it in the project's Resources folder.